 Musical actor, stage actor, model, seiyuu, singer, radio personality are just some of things Toshiki Masuda is known for.
-At 28, it seems like he has only scratched the surface of his talent.
+And yet it seems like he has only scratched the surface of his talent.

 For this special seiyuu digest – that encompasses the months of December 2018 and January 2019 – we take a look at the career of the multi-talented seiyuu, stage actor, singer and model, known for his versatility and professionalism, Toshiki Masuda.

 OCCUPATION: seiyuu, actor, stage actor, model, solo artist

 Toshiki Masuda was born on March 8, 1990, in Hiroshima, Japan.
 He’s the oldest of two kids (has a younger brother).